-- The top left list, 'Active templates', displays any planning templates (service and teacher portfolio templates) that you've made active.
-These templates can be accessed by all your services/teachers.
+The top left list, 'Active templates', displays any planning templates (service and educator portfolio templates) that you've made active.
+These templates can be accessed by all your services/educators.

-3. A new blank Teacher portfolio template will open:
+3. A new blank Educator portfolio template will open:

-4. Click on 'Template settings' and name your template:
+4. Click on 'Untitled' and name your template:

 Activating your network templates

-You'll template will now be listed on the left under Active templates and can now be seen and used by all of your teachers.
+You'll template will now be listed on the left under Active templates and can now be seen and used by all of your educators.

-Once a network template has been activated it is available to all teachers in their own portfolios.
-Now, whenever a teacher creates a new plan in their portfolio, they'll see any teacher portfolio templates you've created and activated in their displayed list of available templates.
+Once a network template has been activated it is available to all educators in their own portfolios.
+Now, whenever an educator creates a new plan in their portfolio, they'll see any educator portfolio templates you've created and activated in their displayed list of available templates:

-See Create a teacher portfolio plan to understand what teachers see when they start a plan.
+See create an educator portfolio plan to understand what educators see when they start a plan.

 Deactivating a template

-To deactivate or remove access to a template from all your teachers, select the template name in one of the lists on the left and click the 'Deactivate' button.
+To deactivate or remove access to a template from all your educators, select the template name in one of the lists on the left and click the Deactivate button.